ac3bk/Mapty/README.md

 # Mapty  https://ac3bk.github.io/Mapty/
-using Object Oriented Programming to create a workout logging application
+-using Object Oriented Programming to create a workout logging application -used localStorage to keep user data
 Mapty+ button created to add extra features down the line